 METALS-Copper prices rise on stimulus hopes in top consumer China

-Jan 19 (Reuters) - Copper prices in London inched higher on Wednesday, supported by expectations of further policy easing in top metals consumer China, although gains were capped by a firmer U.S. dollar.
+Jan 19 (Reuters) - Copper prices firmed on Wednesday, supported by expectations of further policy easing in top metals consumer China offsetting pressure from a firmer U.S. dollar and an uptick in inventories.

 Three-month copper on the London Metal Exchange